 The church lasted until 1994, so we were told, the missionaries fled the area when the change to democracy happened and the church was destroyed by some locals claiming it to be full of bad spirits.
 After the dust had settled the missionaries returned and a new church was erected at the bottom of the hill.
 Shown in the picture on the left.

 It came to a split in the congregation, I don't know the details, and most of the congregation went off to form a new group.
-And, I think, their church is further up towards the Sentinel and called NG church in Africa.
+And, I think, their church is further up towards the Sentinel and called NG church in Africa, see picture on the right.
 The style of the building is similar to that of the old church, could that just be coincidence?